 Report No: CONFIDENTIAL SAFE SCHOOLS INCIDENT REPORTING FORM - PART I

 Name of School:

 1. Names of Pupil(s) Involved (if known)

-2. Where the Incident Occurred (check one) A Location in the School or on School Property (please specify) At School-Related Activity (please specify)
+2. Where the Incident Occurred (check one) □ A Location in the School or on School Property (please specify) □ At School-Related Activity (please specify) □ On a School Bus (Route #) □ Other (please specify)

 3. When the Incident Occurred Date: Time:

-4. Type of Incident (check all applicable) vities for which suspension must be considered under section 306(1) of the cation Act Uttering a threat to inflict serious bodily harm on another person.
+4. Type of Incident (check all applicable) Activities for which suspension must be considered under section 306(1) of the Education Act Uttering a threat to inflict serious bodily harm on another person.
 Possessing alcohol or illegal drugs.
 Being under the influence of alcohol.
 Swearing at a teacher or at another person in a position of authority.
 Committing an act of vandalism that causes extensive damage to school property at the pupil's school or to property located on the premises of the pupil's school.
 Bullying.
-Any other activity for which a pupil may be suspended under a policy of the board. e: Boards must specify on this form any other activities for which the principal suspend according to board policy.] vities for which expulsion must be considered under section 310(1) of the cation Act Possessing a weapon, including possessing a firearm.
+Any other activity for which a pupil may be suspended under a policy of the board.
+[Note: Boards must specify on this form any other activities for which the principal may suspend according to board policy.]
+Activities for which expulsion must be considered under section 310(1) of the Education Act Possessing a weapon, including possessing a firearm.
 Using a weapon to cause or to threaten bodily harm to another person.
-Committing sexual assault.
-Trafficking in weapons or in illegal drugs.
+Committing physical assault on another person that causes bodily harm requiring treatment by a medical practitioner.
 Committing robbery.
 Giving alcohol to a minor.
 Any other activity for which a pupil may be expelled under a policy of a board.
+[Note: Boards must specify on this form any other activities for which the board may expel according to board policy.]
+By: Name: Signature: Date:

-By: Name: Date: Date: Date: Date:
+5. Report Submitted By: Name: Date:

+Contact Information Location: Telephone: